 Meeting Attendance.
-During the fiscal year ended December 31, 2017, there were six meetings of our Board, and the various committees of the Board met a total of eleven times.
-The Board took one action by unanimous written consent during the fiscal year ended December 31, 2017.
-The various committees of the Board took seven actions by unanimous written consent during the fiscal year ended December 31, 2017.
-No director attended fewer than 75% of the total number of meetings of the Board and of committees of the Board on which he or she served during fiscal 2017.
+During the fiscal year ended December 31, 2019, there were six meetings of our Board, and the various committees of the Board met a total of eleven times.
+The Board took one action by unanimous written consent during the fiscal year ended December 31, 2019.
+The various committees of the Board took six actions by unanimous written consent during the fiscal year ended December 31, 2019.
+No director attended fewer than 75% of the total number of meetings of the Board and of committees of the Board on which he or she served during fiscal 2019.
 The Board has adopted a policy under which each member of the Board makes every effort to but is not required to attend each annual meeting of our stockholders.
-Six directors attended our annual meeting of stockholders held in 2017.
+Three directors attended our annual meeting of stockholders held in 2019.

 Audit Committee.
-Our Audit Committee met five times and took three actions by unanimous written consent during fiscal 2017.
-This committee currently has three members, Mary Ann Cloyd (Chairman), Jens Luehring and Naseem Amin.
+Our Audit Committee met four times during fiscal 2019.
+This committee currently has three members, Mary Ann Cloyd (Chairman), Naseem Amin and Crispin Teufel.
 Our audit committee assists our Board in its oversight of our accounting and financial reporting process and the audits of our financial statements.
 Our audit committee's responsibilities include:

-- · appointing, approving the compensation of, and assessing the independence of our registered public accounting firm; - · overseeing the work of our independent registered public accounting firm, including through the receipt and consideration of reports from such firm; - reviewing and discussing with management and our independent registered public accounting firm our annual and quarterly financial statements and related disclosures: - monitoring our internal control over financial reporting, disclosure controls and procedures and code of business conduct and ethics; - overseeing our risk assessment and risk management policies; - establishing policies regarding hiring employees from our independent registered public accounting firm and procedures for the receipt and retention of accounting related complaints and concerns; - · meeting independently with our independent registered public accounting firm and management; - · reviewing and approving or ratifying any related person transactions; and - preparing the audit committee report required by SEC rules.
+- appointing, approving the compensation of, and assessing the independence of our registered public accounting firm; - overseeing the work of our independent registered public accounting firm, including through the receipt and consideration of reports from such firm: - reviewing and discussing with management and our independent registered public accounting firm our annual and quarterly financial statements and related disclosures; - monitoring our internal control over financial reporting, disclosure controls and procedures and code of business conduct and ethics; - overseeing our risk assessment and risk management policies; - establishing policies regarding hiring employees from our independent registered public accounting firm and procedures for the receipt and retention of accounting related complaints and concerns; - meeting independently with our independent registered public accounting firm and management; - · reviewing and approving or ratifying any related person transactions; and - preparing the audit committee report required by SEC rules.

 Our Audit Committee's role and responsibilities are set forth in the Audit Committee's written charter and include the authority to retain and terminate the services of our independent registered public accounting firm.
 All audit and non-audit services to be provided to us by our independent registered public accounting firm must be approved in advance by our audit committee.
 All members of the Audit Committee satisfy the current independence standards promulgated by the SEC and by The Nasdaq Stock Market, as such standards apply specifically to members of audit committees.
-The Board has determined that Ms. Cloyd and Mr. Luehring are "audit committee financial experts," as the SEC has defined that term in Item 407 of Regulation S-K. Please also see the report of the Audit Committee set forth elsewhere in this proxy statement.
+The Board has determined that Ms. Cloyd and Mr. Teufel are "audit committee financial experts," as the SEC has defined that term in Item 407 of Regulation S-K. Please also see the report of the Audit Committee set forth elsewhere in this proxy statement.